mozilla/chromeless/README.md

 ## What could go wrong?

+In order to work, you probably should make sure you've got ffx 3.6.x on your system.

-At present, the `run` script will look for xulrunner on your system (or some other mozilla product that provides xulrunner).
+**DETAILS**: At present, the `run` script will look for xulrunner on your system (or some other mozilla product that provides xulrunner).
 If no such product exists, everything will come to a grinding halt.
 At a future date, this repository may grow the ability to acquire and build the bits that it needs.
+There are problems with ffx 4 > b4 at present, so if you're bleeding edge you'll need to downgrade.

 ## Hacking